tomek-i/Nextjs-Vercel-Template/docs/features.md

 # ✨ Features

+## TODO

+- List more details about the other various features
+- TODO: need to add Vercel, firebase, plop, prisma, sentry, authentication?

 ## CVA - A New Approach to Variants

 While CSS-in-TS libraries such as [Stitches](https://stitches.dev/) and [Vanilla Extract](https://vanilla-extract.style/) are great for building type-safe UI components, they might not be the perfect fit for everyone.
 You may prefer more control over your stylesheets, need to use a framework like Tailwind CSS, or simply enjoy writing your own CSS.